-- The assessment of impacts on hydrology and hydrogeology are presented in Chapter 11 of the EIA Report.
-The design of the Proposed Development incorporates a 50m buffer zone to the entire watercourse network, including springs, to protect water quality within and downstream of the Development Site (with the exception of watercourse crossings where appropriate mitigation is provided). - No significant constraints regarding risks to groundwater resources were identified.
+- 5.12.6 The assessment of impacts on hydrology and hydrogeology are presented in EIA Chapter 11.
+The design of the Proposed Development incorporates a 50m buffer zone to the entire watercourse network, including springs, to protect water quality within and downstream of the Development Site (with the exception of watercourse crossings where appropriate mitigation is provided). - 5.12.7 No significant constraints regarding risks to groundwater resources were identified.
 No licensed groundwater abstractions for drinking water or industrial activities have been recorded within the Development Site.
 There is a private water supply at Lews Castle, and a precautionary 250m buffer zone was placed around this abstraction point to protect the quality of the water.
-The groundwater abstraction identified by SEPA at Marybank Quarry has also been provided with a 250m buffer. - Given the location of the Development Site, various studies were undertaken in order to determine areas that would be constrained by significant amounts of peat, and which would therefore be unsuitable for development.
+The groundwater abstraction identified by SEPA at Marybank Quarry has also been provided with a 250m buffer. - 5.12.8 Given the location of the Development Site, various studies were undertaken in order to determine areas that would be constrained by significant amounts of peat, and which would therefore be unsuitable for development.
 Areas with steep slopes have been avoided for construction of turbines, as well as for other infrastructure and access tracks.
 The final design of the Proposed Development avoids areas of deeper peat as much as possible, with only three of the 35 turbines (Turbines 5, 13, 26) being located in areas of peat depth greater than 3m.
-Micro-siting during construction for those three turbines would aim to focus on areas of shallower peat. - Final drainage arrangements based on SUDS during the construction and operation phases can be controlled through planning conditions.
+Micro-siting during construction for those three turbines would aim to focus on areas of shallower peat.

+5.12.9 Final drainage arrangements based on SUDS during the construction and operation phases can be controlled through planning conditions.

-The EIA Report demonstrates that the Proposed Development has been designed to minimise any detrimental impact on the water environment.
+EIA Chapter 11 demonstrates that the Proposed Development has been designed to minimise any detrimental impact on the water environment.
 It is not in an area that is susceptible to flooding, and it would not increase risk of flooding elsewhere.
 SUDS would be developed for both the construction and operational phases.
-The Proposed Development would not adversely impact upon the water environment and therefore accords with the requirements of Policies EI 1 EI 2 and EI 3 and the requirements of the SPG in this regard.
+The Proposed Development would not adversely impact upon the water environment and therefore accords with the requirements of Policies EI 1, EI 2 and EI 3 and the requirements of the SPG in this regard.